Coal Mines in the Industrial Revolution

 Coal was needed in vast quantities for the Industrial Revolution.
-For centuries, people in Britain had made do with charcoal if they needed a cheap and easy to acquire fuel.
-What ‘industry’ that existed before 1700, did use coal but it came from coal mines that were near to the surface and the coal was relatively easy to get to.
+For centuries, people in Britain had made do with charcoal if they needed a cheap and easy way to acquire fuel.
+What ‘industry’ that existed before 1700 used coal, but it came from coal mines that were near to the surface and the coal was relatively easy to get to.
 The Industrial Revolution changed all of this.

 Coal shafts could go hundreds of feet into the ground.
 Once a coal seam was found, the miners dug horizontally.
 However, underground the miners faced very real and great dangers.

-even with Watt’s improved steam engine, flooding was a real problem in mine explosive gas (called fire damp) would be found the deeper the miners got.
-One spark from a digging miner’s pick axe or candle could be disastrous poison gas was also found underground pit collapses were common; the sheer weight of the ground above a worked coal seam was colossal and mines were only held up by wooden beams called props.
+Even with Watt’s improved steam engine, gas flooding was a real problem in mines.
+Explosive gas (called firedamp would be found the deeper the miners got.
+One spark from a digging, miner’s pick axe or candle could be disastrous.
+Poisonous gases (called blackdamp and afterdamp) could also be found.
+Underground pit collapses were common too; the sheer weight of the ground above a worked coal seam was colossal and mines were only held up by wooden beams called props.

 The increase in coal production :

-to clear mines of gas – be it explosive or poisonous – a crude system of ventilation was used.
+To clear mines of gas – be it explosive or poisonous – a crude system of ventilation was used.
 To assist this, young children called trappers would sit underground opening and shutting trap doors which went across a mine.
 This allowed coal trucks through but it also created a draught and it could shift a cloud a gas.
 However, it was very ineffectual.
-It was also believed that a system of trap doors might help to stop the blast of an explosion damaging more of the coal mine……….It was not until 1807 when the problem was eased when John Buddle invented an air pump to be used in mines. flooding was a risk that was out of the control of the miners as even Watts steam engines could not cope if a mine had a serious flood.
-Likewise, pit props could only take a certain amount of strain. the risk of explosion was reduced by the invention by Sir Humphrey Davy of a safety lamp in 1815 which meant that a miner could have light underground but without having to use the exposed flame of a candle.
+It was also believed that a system of trap doors might help to stop the blast of an explosion, damaging more of the coal mine……….It was not until 1807 when the problem was eased when John Buddle invented an air pump to be used in mines.
+Flooding was a risk that was out of the control of the miners as even Watts steam engines could not cope if a mine had a serious flood.
+Likewise, pit props could only take a certain amount of strain.
+The risk of an explosion was reduced by Sir Humphrey Davy with the invention of a safety lamp, in 1815, which meant that a miner could have light underground but without having to use the exposed flame of a candle.
 The lamp became known as the “Miners Friend”.
 It gave off light but a wire gauze acted as a barrier between the heat given off and any gas it might have had contact with.

 Regardless of these developments, mining remained very dangerous.
 A report on deaths in coal mines to Parliament gave a list of ways miners could be killed :

-falling down a mine shaft on the way down to the coal face falling out of the ‘bucket’ bringing you up after a shift being hit by a fall of dug coal falling down a mine shaft as it was lifted up drowning in the mine crushed to death killed by explosions suffocation by poisonous gas being run over by a tram carrying dug coal in the mine itself
+Falling down a mine shaft on the way down to the coal face; falling out of the ‘bucket’ bringing you up after a shift; being hit by a ‘fall’ of dug coal falling down a mine shaft as it was lifted up; drowning in the mine; being crushed to death; killed by explosions; suffocation by poisonous gas; being run over by a tram carrying dug coal in the mine itself.

 In one unnamed coal mine, 58 deaths out of a total of 349 deaths in one year, involved children thirteen years or younger.
 Life for all those who worked underground was very hard.